How to use Computer Vision to Find Text in C#

 Raised with #TEAMSEAS to clean our beaches & waterways

-Usage of FindMultipleTextRegions takes all pages of an OcrInput object and uses computer vision to detect areas which contain text elements and divide the input into separate images based on text regions:
+FindMultipleTextRegions takes all pages of an OcrInput object and uses computer vision to detect areas containing text elements, then divides the input into separate images based on text regions.
+This is particularly useful for processing documents with multiple distinct text areas, similar to our read table in document functionality:

 :path=/static-assets/ocr/content-code-examples/how-to/computer-vision-findmultipletextregions-1.cs